pombredanne/elsim-5/README.md

 Unfortunately, we have no idea what kind of algorithm `VCBLOCKSORT` is.
 It seems to only occur in elsim and has no description.

+The androdb tool seems to be a nice idea but it probably needs more work.
+Also the database interface seems to be too complicated.
+One should consider writing another database interface in SQL or another better database than the complicated dict madness.
+It is also not quite clear what the intention was and how it _should_ work, as there were many functions completely broken.

 Compression Method
 ------------------